You have no items in your cart.

 Social mobility charities that can help young people reach their aspirations

-GT Scholars is a social mobility and education charity.
-Our courses, workshops and programmes help young people aged 11-18 achieve better grades at school, get into top universities, access top tier apprenticeships and reach their academic and career aspirations.
+GT Scholars was set up to give young people the support, skills and strategies they need to achieve their aspirations.
+Our courses, workshops and programmes have helped hundreds of young people aged 11-18 achieve better grades at school, get into top universities, access top tier apprenticeships and reach their academic and career aspirations.

 IntoUniversity provides local learning centres where young people are inspired to achieve.
 At each local centre, IntoUniversity offers an innovative programme that supports young people from disadvantaged backgrounds to attain either a university place or another chosen aspiration.
 Their programme provides children and young people from disadvantaged backgrounds academic support, FOCUS activities, and mentoring.